onefoursix/streamsets-job-template-service/README.md

 - Clone this project to your local machine

 - Create the PostgreSQL user, schema, and tables by executing the <code>sql/postgres.sql</code> script against your PostgresSQL database.
-This will create these two tables in the <code>streamsets</code> schema:
+This will create these two tables in a <code>streamsets</code> schema:
   - <code>job_template_config</code>

   - <code>job_metrics</code>

-- Create a file named <code>postgres.ini</code> at the root of your local project directory with the following entries, with values for the user and password just created:
+- Create a file named <code>postgres.ini</code> at the root of your local project directory with the following entries, with postgres connection properties, including the user and password just created:
 ```
 [postgresql]
 host=localhost